 Mission Inn Hotel & Spa at 11:30 AM.
 Athena Applications and headshot must be returned to Quirina Arana via email at

 email@example.com or fax at 951-683-2670 by 5:00 pm on April 21, 2023.

 CGACC-RCC International Student Scholarship

 To be eligible for consideration for this award, the applicant must be a new or continuing international student who will study full-time at one of the RCCD colleges (Riverside City College, Norco College, or Moreno Valley College) on an F-1 Student Visa in the fall semester.
 Transfer students can also apply.
-New international students must have a completed RCC international student application, submitted all required application documents, and received an RCCD I-20.
+New international students who apply for the scholarship must have a completed RCCD international student application, submitted all required application documents, and received an RCCD I-20.

 To apply, please submit the following documents via email to InternationalCenter@rcc.edu before the application deadline: